deezer/MultilingualMusicGenreEmbedding/README.md

 Download [fastText word embeddings](https://fasttext.cc/docs/en/crawl-vectors.html) for English, French and Spanish.

 Align French and Spanish embeddings to the English ones by following [these instructions](https://github.com/facebookresearch/fastText/tree/master/alignment).
-The aligned embeddings should be saved in the folder `data/aligned_embeddings/`
+The aligned embeddings should be saved in a separate file per language under the names `cc.en-en.vec`, `cc.es-en.vec`, `cc.fr-en.vec` and placedin the `data/aligned_embeddings/` folder.

 #### Learn music genre embeddings
 Generate multilingual music genre embeddings with various strategies to initialize the embeddings and different retrofitting versions: